What to do

 Parks are open, although picnic areas are closed.
 All dog parks are allowed to open.

 Outdoor playgrounds are allowed to open.
-You should stay 6 feet from other families.
-Everyone over 2 years old must wear a face covering.
+Stay 6 feet from other families.
+Everyone over 2 years old must wear a face covering and keep it on.

 Check with San Francisco Recreation and Parks to see what's closed.